|Title:||Germany For Free - Reloaded|

 the failed sacrilege

-The thing is: this is HB’s adventure, and if his decisions make sense to him, that’s fine.
+The thing is: this is Braun’s adventure, and if his decisions make sense to him, that’s fine.
 I want to be able to understand them from the story itself, not because he explicitly explains everything to me.
 The whole book reminded me of Rob Lilwall and his constant apologizing.
-I hated it.

 the bad writing

-And then there’s the instances where HB is just being outright ignorant.
-For example, one time he muses about the differences between himself and people who are really, actually destitute.
-In order to be more like them, he says, he would have to “decline mentally as well, lose my self-confidence” (p.183).
+And then there’s the instances where Braun is just being outright ignorant.
+For example, at one time he muses about the differences between himself and people who are actually destitute.
+In order to be more like them, he says, he would have to “decline mentally as well, lose my self-confidence”.
 Really?

-The problem here is quite simple: it’s a bad book.
+The problem here is of a different nature: it’s a bad book.